Frostyxnova/DSA-SOLUTIONS/1578-minimum-time-to-make-rope-colorful/NOTES.md

-​Core concept is update the maxTime
+​Core concept is keep update the maxTime